 1. Reduces symptoms of depression

 Depression is really tough to handle.
 It doesn’t just make you feel incredibly low in the periods you have it but long term it can lead to reduced quality of life and lower life expectancy as it influences the risk of developing chronic physical health conditions.
 The pharmaceutical options are not always suitable with fewer than half of patients taking anti-depressants having a meaningful clinical response.
 Exercise can be a valuable alternative approach.
+We have a full feature on how mental health affects physical health, if you need more information.

 Firstly, exercise can help prevent depressive periods from kicking off.
 An interesting study in the American Journal of Psychiatry looking at over 33,000 people suggested that 12% of new depression cases could be prevented if the whole population exercised for at least one hour per week.
 If depression has already been diagnosed, then exercise has also been found to be an effective way to prevent and reduce symptoms for both severe and mild forms.
 In a study led by Duke University, researchers found exercise to be as effective as taking antidepressants, decreasing depressive symptoms in some by as much as 70%.